Wildebeest (ride): LIM technology

-The technology on HydroMagnetic Rockets utilizes linear induction motors (LIMs) to propel boats uphill.
+The technology on HydroMagnetic Rocket slides utilizes LIMs to propel boats uphill.
 An alternating magnetic field beneath the slide surface interacts with a steel plate mounted on the underside of each boat to push them uphill smoothly and quickly.
 Because the magnetic field under the slide surface needs power in order to be activated, boats will not be able to make it uphill in the case of a power outage.
-In that case, all of the boats throughout the course will roll back, causing each boat to valley at the bottom of a hill.
-LIM technology is commonly used on launched roller coasters.

 Experience

-The total ride experience on Wildebeest lasts approximately two minutes and thirty seconds.
+A full ride experience on Wildebeest lasts approximately two minutes and thirty seconds.

-Dispatch to First Tunnel

-The ride begins with riders facing away from Bahari Wave Pool.
-After dispatch, the boat travels up a slight incline where it waits until there is adequate spacing between it and the boat in front of it.
-When the ride's system has determined there is adequate spacing between the boats, the boat moves forward and onto the conveyor belt lift hill.
-While on the lift hill, riders will pass under one of the ride's inclines and over two of its drops.
-At the top of the lift hill, the boat moves from the conveyor belt onto the fiberglass.
+Upon dispatch, the boat enters the conveyer belt lift hill.
+At the top of the lift hill, the boat moves from the conveyor belt onto the fiberglass slide.
 At this point the boat makes a left turn before entering the ride's initial 38 ft drop at a 45° angle.
-During the descent, the boat passes under the lift hill before being rocketed back uphill by the first of eight linear induction motors.
+During the descent, the boat passes under the lift hill before being rocketed back uphill by the first of eight LIMs.
 The boat crests the hill before making a small drop and being launched uphill for a second time.
 At the top of the hill the boat makes a right turn before traveling downhill and into the first of the two underground tunnels.